Types of non-Hodgkin lymphoma

 Mantle cell lymphoma

 Only about 5% of lymphomas are this type.
-The cells are small to medium in size.
+The cell size is small to medium.

 This usually isn’t a very fast-growing lymphoma, but it can be challenging to treat.
 Newer treatments might be more effective than those used in the past, and may offer a better chance for long-term survival for patients now being diagnosed.